JATOS/JATOS_docs/versioned_docs/version-3.7.1/Overview/Papers-Citing-JATOS.md

 **Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
 It’s very important for us!**

 ### 2022
+Roesler*, E., Rieger*, T., & Manzey, D. (2022).
+Trust towards Human vs. Automated Agents: Using a Multidimensional Trust Questionnaire to Assess The Role of Performance, Utility, Purpose, and Transparency. *Proceedings of the Human Factors and Ergonomics Society Annual Meeting* [DOI](https://doi.org/10.1177/107118132266106)

 Schroter, FA., Siebertz, M., Hofmann, P., (2022) Jansen, P. Psychological and socio-demographic factors in the pre-decision stage for the purchase of e-cars. *Current Research in Ecological and Social Psychology* [DOI](https://doi.org/10.1016/j.cresp.2022.100072)

 Béna, J., Mauclet, A., & Corneille, O. (2022).
 Does co-occurrence information influence evaluations beyond relational meaning?
 An investigation using self-reported and mouse-tracking measures of attitudinal ambivalence. *Journal of Experimental Psychology: General.* [DOI](https://doi.org/10.1037/xge0001308)